stevecheckoway/espflashtool/notes.md

 Therefore we cannot try to find the text "waiting for download\r\n" and must just wait for the serial port read to time out.

+The ESP8266's ROM loader has a two byte status in each response packet.
+In contrast, the other chips' ROM loaders use 4 bytes.

 My ESP8266's magic number is 0xFFF0C101.

 ## ESP32